DePayFi/public-documentation/docs/payments/plugins/woocommerce.md

 Your customers can now select "DePay" as payment option during checkout.

+### Change Checkout

+You can alter the presentation of the payment method during the checkout process by modifying the payment method name that is displayed or by adding a descriptive explanation of the payment method that will appear when a customer selects it.

+### Denomination

+You can also list your WooCommerce items in a cryptocurrency token.

+Prices for conversion are obtained from integrated [decentralized exchanges](/docs/payments/supported/exchanges).

 ## FAQ

 ### Why are some tokens not supported for auto-conversion?